 However, the GMC Denali road bike is not without its cons.
 The biggest deal for me is the seat, it is stiff and uncomfortable, but this might not be the case for other people. the added kickstand is very flimsy and weak, people have complained that it broke off after a few rides.
 Also, the brake pads are very stiff and don’t feel very responsive.
 Most people agree that you need to squeeze the brake levers very hard and it still doesn’t feel like you are slowing down fast enough.

 One thing to keep in mind is that this bike isn’t completely assembled, and some mechanical skill is required.
-This isn’t necessarily a con but you might want to factor in the cost of assembly by an experience mechanic before buying.
+This isn’t necessarily a con but you might want to factor in the cost of assembly by an experienced mechanic before buying.
 A proper tune-up and inspection is vital to make this bike function properly.

 The bottom line is that this GMC Denali road bike is a great deal.
 This is a bike that costs less than Shimano’s highest end derailleur, and still it performs well enough for most users, especially if you are just starting out It is a good idea to upgrade a few components right out of the gate (seat, pedals, etc.) in order to be more comfortable, but even without swapping out parts it’s a great bike for a new or recreational rider.